The Bankrate promise

 How vaping impacts life insurance rates

-A life insurance company is likely to charge a smoker significantly higher rates for a policy than a non-smoker.
+Vape users should know the potential consequences of how vaping can affect life insurance rates before applying for a policy.
+One of the main impacts of vaping is that a life insurance company is likely to charge a smoker significantly higher rates for a policy than a non-smoker.
 That means vapers who are healthy overall, with no pre-existing conditions or family history of illness, could still pay an extremely high premium because they vape.
-Due to the popularity of vaping, most life insurance companies put vapers in the same category as smokers when it comes to calculating premiums.

 How vaping impacts your health